Ollo/shell/readme.md

 ## A starting point for Front End  projects

-This repo serves as a personal place to experiment with tooling, frameworks and new ideas in the javascript ecosystem.
+This repo serves as a sandbox to experiment with tooling, frameworks and new ideas in the javascript ecosystem.

-### Current Tools:
+### Current Preferences:
-- [ ] React
+- [X] React
-- [ ] Redux
+- [X] Redux
 - [ ] Redux First routing
 - [ ] Styled Components
 - [ ] Jest
-- [ ] Babel
+- [X] Babel
-- [ ] Webpack
+- [X] Webpack

 ### Potential branches / ideas
 - [ ] Vue